-NALC is concerned about costs to parish and town councils from increased employer National Insurance
+NALC is concerned about costs to parish and town councils from increased employer national insurance

 We are deeply concerned that the government does not intend to compensate parish and town councils for the increase in the rate of employer National Insurance Contributions (NICs) from 13.8% to 15% from April 2025, announced in the Autumn Budget 2024.
 Our initial analysis shows this increase could cost the sector around £10 million a year.